-The Executive Management team is committed to providing a culturally safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
+The School Council is committed to providing a culturally safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
 The College expects that staff will perform at the highest standards of professional conduct in education, training and administration.